 - Location of customers to evenly distribute across geo-territories.
 In some cases global customers may have to be grouped together for language support.

-: Before you get started make sure you have the data migration mapping document verified for accuracy and complete coverage.
+7. Verifying the Data Migration Mapping Document: Before you get started make sure you have the data migration mapping document verified for accuracy and complete coverage.
 It’s an integral piece of your migration process helping you mitigate your risk efforts.
 Take a look at our checklist to make sure nothing derails your data migration plan.

 Here are some more tips to help you validate your data migration program.

 - Building Validations around Data Transformations: Before you begin to think of data migration you need to start identifying the type of transformations required and build test cases for each transformation.
 Quick Tip: It’s a good practice to automate test cases executed with different sets of data.